 - Turn Bookmarks on (you can also turn on any other categories you'd like to sync).

 - Your bookmarks all now all synced!
 When you log this account into Google Chrome on another computer, click the user icon to the right of the address bar and select Turn on sync...
 Confirm that you want to Link data and continue with syncing.
 Your bookmarks will now appear.

-Please note: It is important to always log out of public computers when you are finished using them.
+It is important to always log out of public computers when you finish using them.
 This is especially important to keep in mind when using sync to access your bookmarks and other browsing data from anywhere.

 Moving bookmarks between different Google accounts